 The Early Years Foundation Stage framework (EYFS) is incorporated into our structured and free choice activities by learning through play, encouraging children to be confident investigators and explorers, both indoors and outdoors.
 Children are split into smaller groups at intervals throughout the day, providing great opportunities for small group listening and communication activities as well as giving children the confidence to make decisions and try new things, promoting their independence.

 Outdoor learning plays a huge part in pre-school life and children spend at least half their learning day outside.

 We recognise that these early years of learning are a vital asset to prepare your child for school.
 Our key workers work closely with children, parents and local schools to make the transition to school a smooth, successful and special experience.
 During the last term before children start school, we introduce activities such as changing into PE kits and Teacher visits to the

-All children have an individual communication book which is a written form of communication between parents and staff about their children.
+We use a nursery management system which is an online form of communication between parents and staff about their children and routines.

 Interested in our Nursery?

 Book a visit and see if we are the right place for your child!